BideoGemu/BlackStoneBlockAutoInstallForLinux/README.md

 # BlackStoneBlockAutoInstall
-Server files for Windows and Linux server with mods auto download
+Server files for Linux server with mods auto download